Guide

 How iQHOME works

-From address or map pin to a plain-English hazard report using official Auckland Council mapping.
+From address or map pin to a plain-English property hazard check using official council mapping in eight supported NZ cities.

 Three steps